golemfactory/golem-docs-old/README.md

 # Golem

-The aim of the Golem project is to create a global prosumer market for computing power, in which producers may sell spare CPU time of their personal computers and consumers may acquire resources for computation-intensive tasks.
-In technical terms, Golem is designed as a decentralised peer-to-peer network established by nodes running the Golem client software.
-For the purpose of this paper we assume that there are two types of nodes in the Golem network: requester nodes that announce computing tasks and compute nodes that perform computations (in the actual implementation nodes may switch between both roles).
+Golem enables users to buy and sell unused computing resources.
+This compute time can be used to process virtually any computationally-demanding task.
+Consequently, Golem creates the first global market for idle computing power.
+Golem is a decentralized, peer-to-peer network established by nodes running the Golem client software.

 # Installation and testing